Kate-Yayla/Project1-Historical-NBA-Analysis/README.md

 ## Questions

-1. Can the Team Four Factor Rating of Basketball help in accurately determining the team’s win/success?
+1. Can the Team Four Factor Rating of Basketball help in accurately determining the team’s winning percentage?
+Does the data set we are using needs to be adjusted for accurate analysis?
 2. How does age of the player affect PER (Player Efficiency Rating)?
 3. How does a player’s move (Top 10 only based on overall points) affect the new team’s winning percentage?
 4. How to find top 50 or 100 players and their performance based on minutes played?